 The company needs to ensure that its employees are using unique and varied passwords.
 The password can be a combination of letters and numbers, you can use upper and lower cases or mix random combinations to make the password least guessable.
 Always use varying passwords for different accounts.

-You can even provide your employees with password manager tools that keep track of all passwords and encrypt them in a digital vault.
+You can even provide your employees with password manager tools that keep track of all passwords and encrypt them in a digital data vault.

 6. Implement multi-factor authentication